 Purchased as part of a territory from the Lenape Native Americans in 1666, South Orange has a rich heritage which continues today through its gas street light illumination and number of historic buildings.
 South Orange is only 3 square miles but has two New Jersey Transit train stations.
-Town amenities include; the Baird Center, a recreational hub for the town, Pierro Art Gallery, tennis courts, the town pool, basketball courts, baseball fields, bocce courts and soccer fields.
-There is also a large duck pond, used for skating in the winter, and Floods Hill, the scene for winter sledding and outdoor concerts in the summer.
+Town amenities include the Baird Center, a recreational hub for the town, Pierro Art Gallery, tennis courts, the town pool, basketball courts, baseball fields, bocce courts and soccer fields.
+There is also a large duck pond used for skating in the winter, and Floods Hill, the scene for winter sledding and outdoor concerts in the summer.

 Located in the center of town, the Midtown Direct train reaches Penn Station in just 35 minutes, and travels seven days a week.
 Trains continue westbound to Summit, Morristown and Dover.

-Permit parking is available in lots close by.
+Commuter Parking is available in lots close by.
 Daily parking is also available.
 For many, weekday mornings are a quick dash from car (or cycle) to Starbucks and then upstairs to the train.
 A jitney bus service brings more commuters to the train station.

-South Mountain Annex, kindergarten and 1st grade.
+South Mountain – Annex, kindergarten through 1st grade.

-South Mountain, 2nd through 5th grades.
+South Mountain Elementary School, 2nd through 5th grades.

 South Orange Middle School, 6th through 8th grades.